patrickmelville/building-blocks-starter/README.md

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <h1 align="center">
-  Building Blocks Starter (/w Gatsby)
+  Building Blocks Starter (/w GatsbyJS)
 </h1>

 Kick off your project with this starter project powered by Gatsby.
 This starter ships with the main Gatsby configuration files and custom <u>Building Block</u> React components to get up and running.